milliongashawbeza/Makh_stat_extractor/README.md

 - **Done!** A new extension called makh exporter should have appeared in the list.

 ## What it do
+* Embede an export button to stats page
 * Get all the stat links
 * Automatically loop through each stats and
 * Fetch OR extract table data